rjmags1/slack-clone/docs/design.md

 <h1><a id="top" href="#top">Slack-Clone Design</a></h1>

 # TODO:
-- Specify with more detail how API -> Kafka -> Realtime interaction will work.
 - Make implementation plan and start implementing
     - Very specific about the first few steps/phases can be vague about the rest.
 Start out with setting up the EF model and getting a DDL migration working.
 Write test data generation script.
 - Review data model, graphql schema, component tree, general review of this document